Microsoft security guidance

 By using the threat intelligence option available in Security Center, IT administrators can identify security threats against the environment.
 For example, they can identify whether a particular computer is part of a botnet.
 Computers can become nodes in a botnet when attackers illicitly install malware that secretly connects the computer to the command and control.
 Threat intelligence can also identify potential threats coming from underground communication channels, such as the dark web.

-To build this threat intelligence, Security Center uses data that comes from multiple sources within Microsoft.
-Security Center uses this to identify potential threats against your environment.
-The Threat intelligence pane is composed of three major options:
+To build this threat intelligence, Security Center uses data from multiple sources within Microsoft.
+Security Center uses this data to identify potential threats against your environment.
+The threat intelligence pane is composed of three major options:

 - Detected threat types